Tune in today, April 11, at 3:00 p.m. CT to watch performer, producer, and educator Ulysses Owens Jr. in a Kn...

 A Year of World-Class Jazz at Knox College!

-The Knox-Rootabaga Jazz Festival, a five-day event that partners Knox College, the Galesburg community, and local artists and musicians, has been a part of the Knox's Department of Music for more than 35 years.
+In a typical year the Knox-Rootabaga Jazz Festival is a five-day event that partners Knox College, the Galesburg community, and local artists and musicians, and has been a part of the Knox's Department of Music for over 40 years.
 The festival boasts performances by the Knox Jazz Ensemble, faculty, alumni, and guest artists.
 The festival focuses on collaborations between guest artists and students, and performances in various venues around the community: local bars, schools, and libraries.

-The Jerome Mirza Jazz Residency is designed to benefit Knox students, jazz practitioners, and audiences of jazz lovers from the Galesburg and surrounding communities by bringing world-renowned jazz artists to campus for a week of intensive and collaborative jazz activities, culminating in a free public concert.
+The Jerome Mirza Jazz Residency is designed to benefit Knox students, jazz practitioners, and audiences of jazz lovers from the Galesburg and surrounding communities.
 The Jerome Mirza Foundation supports programs in education and the arts and was created by a bequest from Jerome Mirza, an attorney who served as president of the Illinois State Bar Association and Illinois Trial Lawyers Association.
 Mirza was a passionate jazz aficionado, and Knox College is pleased to have this opportunity to honor his memory by sharing the love of jazz with the campus and Galesburg communities.
 Mirza's daughter, Candace Mirza of Wilmette, Illinois, is a 1981 Knox graduate.